George Makari

 November 16th, 2024 at 2:30PM

 The notion of Otherness—for all its familiarity and slipperiness—has become so relevant in our era of rapid political polarization that a fresh and interdisciplinary examination of its roots seems in order.
 This roundtable will bring together philosophers, psychoanalysts, social theorists and historians to trace its origins and significance at multiple levels.
-What is Otherness?
-When did the concept… read more »
+What do we talk about when we… read more »